SONA Systems User Guide

 4. What is a “time slot?”

 A time slot refers to the window of scheduling in the SONA system.
 Any type of research, whether carried out online or offline, is scheduled through time slots on SONA.
 For example, let’s say a researcher can run 20 participants at a time on February 26.
-The researcher then creates 20 time slots on that day that participants can select from.
-In the case of online studies, a time slot refers to the number of TOTAL participants needed for a study.
-The research identifies the cut-off date and the number of participants needed.
+The researcher then creates several time slots on that day with 20 participants each.
+The participants can select a time to participate, and the system will send them automatic reminders.
+In the case of online surveys, a time slot refers to the number of TOTAL participants needed for a study.
+Set one big timeslot for the last day of your data collection with the total number of participants needed.

 5. How are participants awarded credit for participation?